BaoDuong254/workfy/README.md

 Workfy is a comprehensive job search and CV distribution platform specifically designed for developers.
 It provides a seamless experience for job seekers to find opportunities and for companies to discover talented developers.

+## Installation

+For setup and installation instructions, please refer to the **README.md** files located in both the `/client` and `/server` folders.
+Each folder contains detailed steps for installing dependencies, configuring environment variables, and running the project locally.

 ## Features

 ### For Job Seekers